| ![]() |

 Personal Refreshments and Clothing

-It is possible for runners to have their person drinks/food out on the course, this is also recommended.
+It is possible for runners to have their personal drinks/food out on the course, this is also recommended.

 Extra clothing is to be given to the Sherpas/Porters which will ensure their safe arrival at the finishing point.